tshepang/blog/content/Appleseed Alpha (2014).md

 This time around, there is no noticeable 2D/3D fusion, which helped made me notice how sucky we still at at doing convincing human faces, unless you have a massive budget I suppose.
-The movie doesn\'t represent any noticeable advancement of animation capabilities, even though it has its moments.
-As regards the story, it\'s interesting enough, but really has nothing new.
+The movie doesn't represent any noticeable advancement of animation capabilities, even though it has its moments.
+As regards the story, it's interesting enough, but really has nothing new.
 The giant robot thing is just stupid, and the leading lady, who is not as a major a character as she was in the first movie, still has unexplained physical prowess.
 She also too damn lucky, brushing off